bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part1/README.md

 ### Viewing and Reading files

-cat       - Display the contents of a file
+cat       - Display the contents of a file.
-echo      - Print text to the terminal or into a file
+echo      - Print text to the terminal or into a file.

 ### Searching and Filtering

-find   - Search for files and directories
+find   - Search for files and directories.
-grep   - Search for text inside files
+grep   - Search for text inside files.
-'*'  -  Wildcard used to match multiple files
+'*'  -  Wildcard used to match multiple files.

 ### Redirection Operators

 '>' Redirect output and overwrite file.
-'>>' Redirect output and append to a file
+'>>' Redirect output and append to a file.

 ### User Identification

-whoami    - Display the current logged‑in user
+whoami    - Display the current logged‑in user.

 ## Process